Focus Drift

 • Photo Library: Required to select existing photos as task attachments

-• Notifications: Required to send task reminders and reflection prompts at times you configure
+• Notifications: Required to send task reminders and reflection prompts

 2.4 Account Sync (Optional)